LLC Corporate Resolution: Everything You Need to Know

 In a corporate structure, the board's secretary typically prepares the resolution based on the minutes from the meeting in which the resolution was voted upon and passed.
 LLCs can also choose to follow this format.
 The key is to state the resolution's details, its effective term, and conclude with a signature line.

 No matter your type of business, keep signed resolutions with the company records.
-Having resolutions on file indefinitely gives you proof of formal decisions made in case disputes arise.
+Having resolutions on file indefinitely gives you a proof of formal decisions made in case disputes arise.
 If the dispute ends up in court, you can prove that business actions were authorized via a vote.
 You may also want to provide resolution copies to members and staff when they need to complete tasks requiring authorization, such as conducting financial transactions.

 Most states require LLCs to keep records at the principal place of business.
 These records should include the company's tax files and articles of organization.
-Certain states, including Florida and Washington, require LLCs to maintain a written statement specifying each member's contribution to the business and whether said member has the right to receive capital distributions.
+Certain states, including Florida and Washington, require LLCs to maintain a written statement specifying each member's contribution to the business and whether the said member has the right to receive capital distributions.
 An LLC resolution meets such recordkeeping requirements.

 LLC Member Resolutions